Ninja-Squad/ninja-squad.github.com/_posts/2019-05-22-what-is-new-angular-8.0.md

 There are several values possible:

 - `registerWhenStable`, the default, as explained above
-- `registerImmediately`, which don't wait for the app to be stable and registers the SW right away
+- `registerImmediately`, which doesn't wait for the app to be stable and registers the Service Worker right away
-- `registerDelay:$TIMEOUT` with `$TIMEOUT` the number of milliseconds to wait before the registration
+- `registerDelay:$TIMEOUT` with `$TIMEOUT` being the number of milliseconds to wait before the registration
 - a function returning an Observable, to define a custom strategy.
-The SW will then register when the Observable emits its first value.
+The Service Worker will then register when the Observable emits its first value.

       providers: [
         ServiceWorkerModule.register('/ngsw-worker.js', {
           enabled: environment.production,
-          registrationStrategy: 'registerWhenStable'
+          registrationStrategy: 'registerDelay:2000'
         }),
         // ...
       ]